 Body: Hello,

-{INSERT YOUR COMPANY NAME} is conducting a mandatory transportation survey of all employees who traveled to or from work during the peak hour (between 4:00 p.m. to 6:00 p.m.) at least one time during the survey week of September 26th – 30th.
+{INSERT YOUR COMPANY NAME} is conducting a mandatory transportation survey of all employees who traveled to or from work during the peak hour (between 4:00 p.m. to 6:00 p.m.) at least one time during the survey week of {INSERT SURVEY WEEK}.
 The City of Burbank requires participation from all regulated businesses in its jurisdiction.

 The deadline to complete the survey is close of business on {INSERT YOUR DESIRED DEADLINE}.

-FILL OUT THE PAPER SURVEY ATTACHED HERE OR FOLLOW THIS LINK {CHOOSE ONE OF THE OPTIONS} to complete the survey.
+FILL OUT THE PAPER SURVEY ATTACHED HERE OR FOLLOW THIS LINK [INSERT METRO SURVEY TOOL LINK] {CHOOSE ONE OF THE OPTIONS} to complete the survey.

 After completion, you will be entered to win {ENTER RAFFLE PRIZE}!